Bernadette Peters: Early life and family

+Career

+1958–1974: Child actor

 In January 1958, at age nine, she obtained her Actors Equity Card in the name Bernadette Peters to avoid ethnic typecasting, with the stage name taken from her father's first name.
 She made her professional stage debut the same month in This Is Goggle, a comedy directed by Otto Preminger that closed during out-of-town tryouts before reaching New York.
 She then appeared on NBC television as Anna Stieman in A Boy Called Ciske, a Kraft Mystery Theatre production, in May 1958, and in a vignette entitled "Miracle in the Orphanage", part of "The Christmas Tree", a Hallmark Hall of Fame production, in December 1958, with fellow child actor Richard Thomas and veteran actors Jessica Tandy and Margaret Hamilton.
 She first appeared on the New York stage at age 10 as Tessie in the New York City Center revival of The Most Happy Fella (1959).
 In her teen years, she attended Quintano's School for Young Professionals, a now-defunct private school.

 At age 13, Peters appeared as one of the "Hollywood Blondes" and was an understudy for "Dainty June" in the second national tour of Gypsy.
 During this tour, Peters first met her long-time accompanist, conductor and arranger Marvin Laird, who was the assistant conductor for the tour.
 Laird recalled, "I heard her sing an odd phrase or two and thought, 'God that's a big voice out of that little girl'".
 The next summer, she played Dainty June in summer stock, and in 1962 she recorded her first single.
 In 1964, she played Liesl in The Sound of Music and Jenny in Riverwind in summer stock at the Mt.
 Gretna Playhouse (Pennsylvania), and Riverwind again at the Bucks County Playhouse in 1966.
 Upon graduation from high school, she started working steadily, appearing Off-Broadway in the musicals The Penny Friend (1966) and Curley McDimple (1967) and as a standby on Broadway in The Girl in the Freudian Slip (1967).
 She made her Broadway debut in Johnny No-Trump in 1967, and next appeared as George M. Cohan's sister Josie opposite Joel Grey in George M!
 (1968), winning the Theatre World Award.